 Aim to make the interview as comfortable as possible for the autistic person.
 Ask how they would like to conduct it: some may prefer to meet in-person, respond to interview questions over email, or answer questions with support from a family member/carer.
 Some autistic people find it uncomfortable or difficult talking on the phone so do not rely on this as the only way to interview someone.

 Bright lights, loud sounds and crowds can be overwhelming.
 If interviewing someone in-person, ask what adjustments to the physical environment would make them feel most comfortable and plan accordingly.
-If possible, ensure there's a quiet space available in case the interviewee feels overwhelmed.
+If possible, ensure there's a

 Scheduling